LucaCiucci/qhull-rs/README.md

 - https://docs.rs/setjmp/0.1.4/setjmp/index.html

 To walk around [\#2625](https://github.com/rust-lang/rfcs/issues/2625) we might use some custom C code, but this would require some work I'm not willing to do right now.

+## License

+This crate uses Qhull, please refer to the [Qhull license](http://www.qhull.org/COPYING.txt) for more information when using this crate.